termigator1359/Calamity-Boss-Guide/postml/SCal.md

     * **Summoner**: Statis' Blessing, Statis’ Curse, Statis’ Belt of Curses, Godly Soul Artifact.

-* **Special combination**: Mage armor, Statis' Blessing and Statis’ Curse(+3 minion slots each), Dark Sun Ring(+1 slot)/Eldritch Soul Artifact (+2 slots), Voltaic Climax, Cosmic Immaterializer.
+    * **Special combination**: Mage armor, Statis' Blessing and Statis’ Curse (+3 minion slots each), Dark Sun Ring (+1 minion slot)/Eldritch Soul Artifact (+2 minion slots), Voltaic Climax, Cosmic Immaterializer.
 Having specifically those 3 accessories should bring you to 10 minion slots, allowing you to use Immaterializer while also using Voltaic as your main weapon.
-This combination has been banned from Untouchable/Dead Inside challenges.
+**Note:** This combination has been banned from Untouchable/Dead Inside challenges.

 * **Weapon explanations:**